 When your organization is on the cusp of a major change, it’s easy to get caught up in the whirlwind.
 In all this excitement, it can be easy to underestimate the risks of pressing ahead too quickly.

 In particular, if you’re moving so quickly that you fail to account for the people side of change, even the best-laid plans and the sleekest software could leave your company behind the mark.
-In other words, the consequences of poor change management are no laughing matter.
-They include, but are not limited to, higher costs, greater downtime, and slower benefits realization.
+In other words, the impact and consequences of poor change management in an organization are no laughing matter.
+Examples of poor change management and failures include, but are not limited to, higher costs, greater downtime, and slower benefits realization.

-Today, we’re taking a closer look at what lackadaisical change management looks like, and what it could mean for your organization as you embark on an ERP implementation.
+Today, we’re taking a closer look at what lackadaisical change management looks like, and what change management mistakes could mean for your organization as you embark on an ERP implementation.

 An ERP implementation is a busy time.
 Your team members are pulled in a million different directions, with a looming go-live date hanging over their heads.
 During this time, it’s all too easy for the project team to lose focus on why the organization initiated the change in the first place.